Kong/docs.konghq.com/app/_hub/kong-inc/kafka-upstream/how-to/_multiple-topics-and-acl.md

 % Reached end of topic topic1 [0] at offset 1
 ```

-A client can send the message to whatever topics that is incluede in the `allowed_topic` list as well as the default topic defined in the `topic` field.
+A client can send the message to whatever topics that is included in the `allowed_topic` list as well as the default topic defined in the `topic` field.

-A client cannot send the message to a topic that is not allowed in the `allowed_topic` list:q
+A client cannot send the message to a topic that is not allowed in the `allowed_topic` list:

 ```
 > curl 'http://localhost:8000/kafka?topic-list=my-topic,topic1,topic3'